 Customers are the lifeblood of a business and many small businesses have customer loyalty programs in place to show appreciation.
 Whether you have a loyalty program, or just want to send a special thanks to your loyal customers, here are some subject lines to send from your business to show your customer appreciation.

-Reviews on Yelp and Google+ are hard to get and can do a lot to boost your business’s SEO.
+Online reviews on Yelp and Google+ are hard to get, but can do a lot to boost your business’s reputation and SEO.
 While it’s ok solicit feedback from customers, it’s not kosher to offer monetary incentives for reviews.
-Make sure when you ask for reviews, that you do so from a feedback perspective and not in exchange for money.
+Make sure that when you ask for reviews, you do so from a feedback perspective and not in exchange for money.
 Here are some subject lines to help get those 5-star reviews.